raveltan/itp-git/README.md

 Ravel_Tanjaya-8888888888
 ```

-Then store your answer there
+Then store your answer inside that folder

 ### Initial Setup